DefectDojo/django-DefectDojo/docs/content/en/getting_started/running-in-production.md

 #### Celery worker

 By default, a single mono-process celery worker is spawned.
-This is fine until you start having many findings, and when async operations like deduplication start to kick in.
-Eventually, it will starve your resources and crawl to a halt, while operations continue to queue up.
+When storing a large amount of findings, leveraging async functions (like deduplication), or both.
+Eventually, it is important to adjust these parameters to prevent resource starvation.

-The following variables will help a lot, while keeping a single celery worker container.
+The following variables can be changed to increase worker performance, while keeping a single celery container.

 -   `DD_CELERY_WORKER_POOL_TYPE` will let you switch to `prefork`.
     (default `solo`)

-As you\'ve enabled `prefork`, the following variables have to be used.
-The default are working fairly well, see the Dockerfile.django-* for in-file references.
+When you enable `prefork`, the variables below have to be used. see the
+Dockerfile.django-* for in-file references.

 -   `DD_CELERY_WORKER_AUTOSCALE_MIN` defaults to 2.